mhnowak/air_quality/README.md

     - [ ] has meaningful tests,
     - [ ] uses streams,
     - [ ] JSON serialization and deserialization,
-    - [ ] uses at least one external library,
+    - [ ] uses at least one external library.
 2. KISS - keep it simple, stupid!
 3. App is able to run on all supported platforms:
     - [ ] android,